 The study will support evidence-based air policies and programs by identifying persistent and emerging issues, and highlighting opportunities to improve air quality and realise public health and economic benefits.

 The study will expand the information available to government, business and communities.
-The study aims to:
+It aims to:

 The study integrates and expands the evidence base to address gaps in our understanding of air quality and its impacts in the Greater Sydney region.